 Here are some common risks of remote hiring and onboarding that intelligent tools and methods can counter.

 Firstly, is the candidate who they say they are?
-They could be using stolen information—picture, email, phone number, bank details—to pose as someone else.
-Their goal could be to take advantage of your online systems to steal money and data or spread malware.
+They could be using stolen information—a picture, email, phone number, or bank details—to pose as someone else.
+Their goal could be to use your online systems to steal money and data or spread malware.

-Alternatively, candidates could be simply lying about their work or education history.
+Alternatively, candidates could lie about their work or education history.
 Embellishing your background in a CV is nothing new.
-However, it becomes a problem if a new employee fails to meet expectations or even damages their employer’s reputation, all because they weren’t properly vetted.
+However, it becomes a problem if a new employee fails to meet expectations or damages their employer’s reputation, all because they weren’t properly vetted.

 Due diligence and an exemplary verification process that makes the most of big data are essential to your security and peace of mind.